 Overview

-Saints’ Island sits just off the southeastern shore of Lough Ree, linked to the mainland near Newtowncashel by a narrow causeway.
+Saints’ Island sits just off the southeastern shore of Lough Ree, linked to the mainland near Newtowncashel by a narrow, un-tarmacked causeway.
 The island is a quiet sanctuary of medieval stonework and vibrant wildlife, offering visitors a chance to step back into Ireland’s monastic past while listening to the calls of curlews, lapwings and wintering ducks that flock to its marshy fringes.

-History
+History & Heritage

-In 1089 the island was attacked and plundered by Murkertach O’Brien and a large number of Danes, an event recorded in contemporary annals.
-By 1185 Sir Henry Dillon was granted the lands that include Saints’ Island.
-An entry in the Annals of Connacht (1272) attributes the construction of the Augustinian Priory of All Saints to Dillon.
-The priory flourished under Abbot Augustin Magraidhin in the fourteenth century; before his death in 1405 he compiled two manuscript collections – the lives of Irish saints and the Annals of the Priory – now housed in the Bodleian Library, Oxford.
-The surviving fragment records events from 1397 to 1407, including a rare Irish perspective on King Richard II’s 1399 expedition.
+The priory flourished under Abbot Augustin Magraidhin in the fourteenth century.
+Before his death in 1405 he compiled two manuscript collections – the lives of Irish saints and the Annals of the Priory – now housed in the Bodleian Library, Oxford.
+The surviving fragment records events from 1397 to 1407, including a rare Irish perspective on King Richard II’s 1399 expedition to Ireland.

 English poet Ted Hughes visited Lough Ree on a fishing trip with painter Barrie Cooke and was inspired to write the poem “Saint’s Island” (1986), adding a literary layer to the island’s rich cultural tapestry.

-The most striking feature is the ruined priory chapel, the largest surviving structure on the island.
-Its large Gothic windows, especially the intricately carved altar window, let shafts of light filter onto the weathered stone floor.
-To the north the faint square outline of the cloister garth can still be traced, hinting at the surrounding chapter house, refectory and two‑storey dormitory blocks that once stood there.
-A solitary medieval latrine survives to the west of the chapel, a rare reminder of monastic daily life.
+To the north, the faint square outline of the cloister garth can still be traced, hinting at the surrounding chapter house, refectory and two-storey dormitory blocks that once stood there.
+A solitary medieval latrine survives to the west of the chapel, a rare and practical reminder of monastic daily life.

 Wildlife & Birdwatching

-The island’s reed‑fringed shoreline is a magnet for waterfowl.
+The island’s reed-fringed shoreline is a magnet for waterfowl.
 In spring and autumn the marshes host flocks of curlews, lapwings, teal, wigeon and other wild ducks.
-Bird‑watchers often combine a visit with a stroll along the causeway to spot the occasional kingfisher or heron.
-The surrounding waters of Lough Ree are also home to swans and occasional ospreys.
+Bird-watchers often combine a visit with a stroll along the causeway to spot the occasional kingfisher or heron.
+The surrounding waters of Lough Ree are also home to mute swans and occasional ospreys.

-Activities on the Water
+Activities on Lough Ree

 Longford County Council lists the island under its “Angling, Boating and Kayaking” portfolio.
 Anglers can cast from the causeway or launch a small boat to try for pike, perch and trout in the lake’s clear waters.
 Kayakers and canoeists use the sheltered inlet as a launch point for short excursions around the southern arm of Lough Ree.
-While there is no formal boat‑ramp on the island, nearby towns such as Athlone and Lanesborough offer hire services and guided tours – for example, Barracuda Boats runs day trips that include a stop at Saints’ Island.

 - Access – A narrow, un-tarmacked causeway links the island to the mainland at Newtowncashel.
 The causeway is passable on foot year-round under normal conditions; a small, informal car park sits at the mainland end (no fee, no staff).